PeriHub/PeriLab.jl/README.md

 Here are some exciting tasks on our roadmap:

 - 💧 **Degradation**: The simulation of degrative materials will be added to PeriLab

-- 👊 **Contact**: An upcoming feature in PeriLab is enhancing contact modeling to support advanced features like friction, adhesion, and contact forces based on temperature or other variables.

 - ➕ **More material and damage models**: PeriLab's future development plans include adding more sophisticated material models (e.g., viscoelastic-plastic) and damage models, expanding the software's applicability to a wider range of real-world phenomena.